California Residency Requirement for New Driver License (DL) and Identification Card (ID) Applicants

 Can I have a different mailing address?

 Yes.
 When a REAL ID applicant’s mailing address is a P.O.
 Box or general delivery, the applicant must provide a document which shows both the mailing and residency address.
 The address on the residency document must match the residency address on the DL/ID card application.
+If the applicant includes a separate California mailing address that is not a P.O.
+Box on their application, the California address on the residency document must match the mailing address on the application.

 I don’t want DMV to see personal information like how much I owe to a credit card.
 Can I black that out?